gruncode/A-4km-espnow/README.md

-This project demonstrates esp32-s3 communication system using ESP-NOW protocol combined with the principle of spread spectrum by doing frequency hopping over 3 wifi channels.
+This project demonstrates an esp32-s3 communication system using the ESP-NOW protocol combined with the principle of spread spectrum by doing frequency hopping over 3 wifi channels.
 Suitable for sending simple commands e.g on/off, or some basic data, and generaly where a latency of eg a sec is not a problem.
 In te code example a simple alarm is broadcast.